Sleight-of-Hand

 Key features

-Versatile for various effects like vanishes, productions, and transformations in close-up magic.
+Versatile for various effects like vanishes, productions, and transformations

 Pros

-Allows for endless customization and creativity in routines.
+Allows for improvisation and adaptation in performances

 Cons